-In the ordinary convocation, there will be an exercises exam with a percentage weight of 40% over the final total mark of the subject.
-In addition, those students whose weighted average mark in the progress tests (i.e., the theory tests) taken during the course were lower than 4.00, must take in the ordinary convocation a theory test whose structure will be similar to the progress tests, and will have the same percentage weight (25%) in the final total mark of the subject.
+In the ordinary convocation, there will be an exercises exam with a percentage weight of 35% over the final total mark of the subject.
+In addition, those students whose weighted average mark in the progress tests (i.e., the theory tests) taken during the course were lower than 4.00, must take in the ordinary convocation a theory test whose structure will be similar to the progress tests, and will have the same percentage weight (20%) in the final total mark of the subject.
 Those students willing to improve their weighted average mark in the theory tests taken during the course can also take the theory test of the ordinary convocation; in theses cases, the mark of the theory part will be the one obtained in the theory test of the ordinary convocation.
 Similarly, those students whose weighted average mark in the practices questionnaires taken during the course were lower than 4.00, must take in the ordinary convocation a questionnaire of practices that will consist of questions from all the practices questionnaires, and will have the same percentage weight (35%) in the final total mark of the subject.
-Those students willing to improve their weighted average mark in the practices questionnaires, and will have the same percentage weight (35%) in the final total mark of the subject.
-Those students willing to improve their weighted average mark in the practices questionnaires taken during the course set questionnaires taken during the course can also take the practices questionnaire of practices that will consist of questions from all the practices questionnaires taken during the course of the ordinary convocation.
-The final mark of the ordinary convocation will be the average of the marks of the practices and exercises) to validate this weighted average; if the mark of the ordinary convocation will be the average of the marks of the subject (theory, practices and exercises) to validate this weighted average; if the mark of any part were lower than 4.00, the final mark of the ordinary convocation would be a mark not
+Those students willing to improve their weighted average mark in the practices questionnaires taken during the course can also take the practices questionnaire of the ordinary convocation; in theses cases, the mark of the practices part will be the one obtained in the practices questionnaire of the ordinary convocation.
+A 10% of the final total mark of the subject corresponds to the mark obtained from the active participation in the activities developed during both the classes and laboratory sessions, consisting in exercises and theory questionnaires.
+A minimal mark in this active participation is not necessary to pass the course.
+The final mark of the ordinary convocation will be the average of the marks of the different parts of the subject (practices, theory tests, exercises, and active participation) weighted by the percentages indicated above, but it is necessary to have a minimal mark of 4.00 in the parts of theory, practices, and exercises to validate this weighted average; if the mark of theory, or practices, or exercises, were lower than 4.00, the final mark of the ordinary convocation would be a mark not higher than 4.00, even though the weighted average of the marks of theory, practices, exercises, and active participation were higher than 4.00.
+It is not valid to have passed any part of the subject in previous academic years, i.e., no mark of any part of the subje